putyourlightson/craft-blitz/docs/README.md

 ## Config Settings

 Blitz comes with a config file for a multi-environment way to set the plugin settings, as well as more advanced plugin configuration settings.
 To use it, copy the `config.php` to your project’s main `config` directory as `blitz.php` and uncomment any settings you wish to change.
+All of the available settings are listed and documented in the [config file](https://github.com/putyourlightson/craft-blitz/blob/v2/src/config.php).

 # Advanced Usage